prisms-center/CASMcode/python/casm/README.md

 - [pytest documentation](https://docs.pytest.org/en/latest/)
 - pytest can run [unittest](https://docs.python.org/2/library/unittest.html) tests, and includes additional features
 - See ``test_casm/test_vasp/misc.py`` and ``test_casm/test_vasp/test_relax.py`` for an (incomplete) example implementing and using a base TestCase class that performs common setup for all ``casm.vasp`` tests.
 This includes checking if the ``vasp`` executable or pseudopotentials exist, and enables using ``skip`` files as described below to provide some additional control over which tests get run.
+- Installation of the `casm` CLI and shared libraries is required for testing, but installation of the Python package should not be required for testing

 Skip tests